Crude Oil Explained: How to Trade Crude Oil

 According to the Energy Information Administration (EIA), as of 2022, the largest oil-producing countries are the USA, Saudi Arabia, Russia, Canada, China, Iraq, UAE, and Brazil.
 These countries can have a direct effect on prices through their decision-making policies and their political or geographical decisions.

 All in all, crude oil was and continues to be one of the most traded and important commodities in the world, and therefore, traders and investors may find themselves drawn to it.
-While there are many ways to trade crude oil, trading oil Futures with a regulated provider, like Plus500, allows traders access to the oil market without having to have ownership of the underlying asset.
+While there are many ways to trade crude oil, one of the ways is using one of the most popular types of futures contracts.
+Trading oil Futures with a regulated provider, like Plus500, allows traders access to the oil market without having to have ownership of the underlying asset.
 This means that traders can potentially benefit from oil prices without owning them, all while gaining access to a wide and rich market that also trades for most days in the week.
-To read more about the different types of Futures contracts read our article “What Are the Different Types of Futures?”.